CPG purpose and brief history

 - After five years, the intensity subsided and gradually family members began reestablishing contact with parents.
 While deeply grateful, we have always maintained that the “elephant remains in the room” until there is acknowledgement and apology for our allegations.
 This has never happened.
 Alternatively, if it can be shown our allegations are untrue – we will apologise and withdraw completely.
 This too has never happened.

 - Intensity has recently been rekindled due to family members again being influenced to cease all contact with loving parents and grandparents.
 In addition, CTMI have moved back into the Highway area via the purchase of a property in Kloof.
-They are back in JOY magazine and have targeted Cape Town with a pastor’s breakfast as a forerunner for a conference in early 2019.
+They are back in JOY magazine and targeted Cape Town with a pastor’s breakfast as a forerunner for a BUILD conference held in early 2019.
+This was followed by a number of Cape pastors being invited to the main Mauritius "Time to Choose" Conference in May 2019.
+(All expenses paid!
+And Miki Hardy denied that CTMI invite people to Mauritius on Carte Blanche.
+See Question 4 on Page 9 here https://www.ctmiconcernedparents.com/wp-content/uploads/2018/10/Miki-Hardy-Exposed-Deceit-and-Deflection-on-Carte-Blanche.pdf)